I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 5S and Lean Manufacturing

 Seiri, Seiton, Seiso, Seiketsu, and Shitsuke are the five steps of 5S, but what is it (and what does it mean in English)?

-5S is a tool within the arsenal of Lean Manufacturing, it is a lean tool that helps you to organize your workspace in a manner that is more efficient, safer and more visually appealing.
-It is not as some people think purely a housekeeping process, this is work place organisation.
+5S is a tool within the arsenal of Lean Manufacturing; it is a lean tool that helps you to organise your workspace in a manner that is more efficient, safer, and visually appealing.
+It is not, as some people think, purely a housekeeping process; this is workplace organisation.

 5S is not just applicable to the factory floor where most people would apply it, it is just as important to apply the principles of 5S in the lean office or even on your computer drives.